daniel-103/capstone-project/docs/executable creation.md

    npm run dist
    ```

-   This will package your application and place the output in the directory you specified.
+   This will package the application and place the output in the directory you specified.

    The application will be built as a **portable** executable for Windows, a **DMG** file for macOS, and an **AppImage** for Linux.